Rent Increase 2026-27

-Southend-on-Sea City Council (SCC) agreed to implement the increase for the 2024/25 rent year in line with the Government’s revised limit and rents were increased by 7.7% from Monday 1st April 2024.
+Southend-on-Sea City Council (SCC) agreed to implement the increase for the 2026/27 rent year in line with the Government's revised limit and rents will increase by 4.8% from Monday 6th April 2026.

 We fully understand that any increase in rent will not be good news, and it will have a significant impact on some of our tenants.
 We are here to help.
 Please contact us for advice and support on budgeting for the rent increase, by emailing sehcustomerservices@seh.southend.gov.uk